damaru-inc/waver/README.md

 3. In the wavetable chooser, click Add Folder and navigate to the folder in which you stored your wavetable.
 4. Find your file and load it.

+## Disclaimer

+I acknowledge that the UI is cluncky.
+I'm more interested in getting the audio files than I am in creating a great user experience.
+If anyone cares enough about this I'll gladly accept code contributions!

 ## Description

 A wavetable is a set of audio snippets which are packaged together and intended to be used as a group.